 Kayak and canoe rentals are available to explore down Silver Glen Run.

-The Anclote sandbar is located off of Florida’s gulf coast, north of Clearwater and the Tampa Bay area.
+The Anclote sandbar is located approximately three miles offshore Florida’s gulf coast, north of Clearwater and the Tampa Bay area.

 The sandbar is part of a string of barrier islands and sandbars.
 Other islands in the chain include Caladesi Island and Honeymoon Island, among others.